Collective Bargaining Agreement

 Section 1 – Tuition Remission

-Graduate Employees appointed at a minimum 0.2 FTE, until September 2017 when the minimum FTE will become 0.3, are exempt from payment of tuition for up to 16 credit hours taken in any quarter to which the appointment applies.
-The exemption applies to OSU Extended Campus (E-Campus) courses.
+Graduate Employees appointed at a minimum 0.3 FTE, until September 2021 when the minimum FTE will become 0.35 FTE, and then until September 2022 when the minimum FTE will become 0.38 FTE, are exempt from payment of tuition for up to 16 credit hours, including OSU Extended Campus (E- campus) courses taken in any quarter to which the appointment applies.
 The current overload tuition will be assessed for such excess hours as set forth in the Oregon State University Academic Year Fee Book.

 Section 2 – Fee Remission

-Graduate Employees appointed at a minimum 0.2 FTE, until September 2017 when the minimum FTE will become 0.3, will have 90% of mandatory fees, as defined in the Academic Year Fee Book, remitted each term, including Summer.
+Graduate Employees appointed at a minimum 0.3 FTE, until September 2021 when the minimum FTE will become 0.35 FTE, and then until September 2022 when the minimum FTE will become 0.38 will have 90% of mandatory fees, as defined in the Academic Year Fee Book, remitted each term, including Summer.
 If the building, bad debt, and contingency fees exceed 10% of all mandatory fees, the University agrees to remit the total amount of all other mandatory fees.
 The one-time Matriculation Fee and International Student Orientation Fee shall also be remitted.
-Graduate Employees appointed at a minimum 0.2 FTE, until September 2017 when the minimum FTE will become 0.3, will have 100% of the E-Campus distance education fee remitted each term, including Summer.
+Graduate Employees appointed at a minimum 0.3 FTE, until September 2021 when the minimum FTE will become 0.35 FTE, and then until September 2022 when the minimum FTE will become 0.38 will have 100% of the ECampus distance education fee remitted each term, including Summer.

-Section 3 – SEVIS and Visa Fee Remission
+Section 3 – SEVIS and Visa Fee Reimbursement

 Nothing in this Article shall be interpreted to restrict Oregon State University in any manner in the exercise of their statutory duty to establish tuition.